DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-03-17-audit-of-email-notifications-and-improvements-to-content.md

 We updated the emails so that:

--	all terminology is consistent with the UI
+-	all terminology is consistent with the service
 -	the email contains a single message and is as short as possible
 -	users can quickly see which provider the notification is referring to

 We also:

 -	moved the link to change notifications settings to below the sign-off
--	removed the ‘updated at time/date’ dynamic field as we felt it was unnecessary - the email is sent around the same time any change is made
+-	removed the ‘updated at time/date’ information as we felt it was unnecessary - the email is sent around the same time any change is made

 ### Course subject change